quotient-im/Quaternion/README.md

 If Quaternion runs but you can't see any messages in the chat (though you can type them in) - you have a problem with Qt Quick.
 Most likely, you don't have Qt Quick libraries and/or plugins installed.
 On Linux, double check "Pre-requisites" above and also see the stdout/stderr logs, they are quite clear in such cases.
 On Windows and Mac, just open an issue (see "Contacts" in the beginning of this README), because most likely not all necessary Qt parts got copied along with Quaternion (which is a bug).

-Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable buy the Quaternion binary.
+Especially on Windows, if Quaternion starts up but upon an attempt to connect returns a message like "Failed to make SSL context" - you haven't made sure that SSL libraries are reachable by the Quaternion binary.
 See the "OpenSSL on Windows" section above for details.

 If you have troubles with dynamic libraries on Windows, [the Dependencies Walker tool aka depends.exe](http://www.dependencywalker.com/) helps a lot in navigating the DLL hell - especially when you have a mixed 32/64-bit environment or have different versions of the same library scattered around.
 OpenSSL, in particular, is notoriously often dragged along by all kinds of software; and you may have other copies of Qt around which you didn't even know about - e.g., with CMake GUI.